BronsonQuick/BP-API/README.md

 This plugin will work with WordPress 4.4 and up.

-Currently this plugin adds an activity schema and an activity to BuddyPress.
+Currently this plugin adds an activity schema and an activity endpoint to BuddyPress.

 Steps to view the schema: